jonseymour/whitegoldblueandblack/README.md

 ![snippet](input/snippet.jpg) ![snippet-sorted-by-brightness](doc/snippet-brightness.png)

-Here is the same sort by brightness analysis done to a snippet of the gold region near the neckline:
+Here is the same sort by brightness analysis done to a snippet of the gold (or black) region near the neckline:

 	wgbb --jpeg --sort-by-brightness < input/gold-snippet.jpeg > output/gold-snippet.png